patriciogonzalezvivo/eyeo16/README.md

 ![calos](imgs/arttherapy-02.png)

 Note:
-At that time I was also working as an art therapist with a group of kids at the CALOS community center, and that really influenced the project I made at Interactivos...
+At that time I was also working as an art therapist with a group of kids at the **CALOS community center**, and that really influenced the project I made at Interactivos...

 --